 Benefits of sports massage for performance enhancement

-Focusing on the massage aspect of the ritual, the scientific manipulation of soft tissues of the body is known to enhance performance.
-The systematic kneading and rubbing concentrate on specific muscles for a particular sport, which is one way of priming the muscles for optimal function.
+Focusing on the massage aspect of the ritual, the scientific manipulation of the body’s soft tissues is known to enhance performance.
+The systematic kneading and rubbing of specific muscles for a particular sport is one way to prime the muscles for optimal function.

 But what are the essential benefits athletes get from sports massage?
-Research reveals that as far as performance goes, it can increase the joints’ range of motion, making movement less stressful and easier to execute.
+Research reveals that, in terms of performance, it can increase the joints’ range of motion, making movement less stressful and easier to execute.
 Plus, it can promote better flexibility to prevent injuries while performing extremely challenging moves.

 Likewise, sports massage is known to decrease recovery time between workouts because it serves as a cure; athletes can have back-to-back games yet deliver the same quality performance because massage promotes quick recovery for the muscles and soft tissues.